briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

     section is guilty of a misdemeanor of the third degree.
     (ORC 4511.17)

-## 313.09   Driver’s duties upon approaching ambiguous or non-working traffic signal
+## 313.09   Driver's duties upon approaching ambiguous or non-working traffic signal

 1. _(a)_ The driver of a vehicle who approaches an intersection where traffic is controlled by traffic control signals shall do all of the following if the